dubzzz/fast-check/packages/fast-check/MIGRATION_2.X_TO_3.X.md

 We now try to limit automatically the depth of the recursive structures generated — [#2949](https://github.com/dubzzz/fast-check/pull/2949).

-It has one major impact if you use `oneof` in conjonction with `letrec`: the first arbitrary you specify in `oneof` must be a leaf.
+It has one major impact if you use `oneof` in conjunction with `letrec`: the first arbitrary you specify in `oneof` must be a leaf.
 In other words:

 ```ts
 const { tree } = fc.letrec((tie) => ({